CSGames-Archive/AI-2015/readme.md

 # Readme
 This contains the source for the CS Games 2015 AI competition which was a tank battle.
 It has a game server 'GameClient' developped in C++ along with clients developped in both Python and Java.

+It's shared for educationnal purpose and for fun.

 ## Structure

 * *AIClient* Old client developped in C++, not maintained